 Also, the homemade one is free of artificial colors and preservatives, thus making it better than the store-bought masala.

 Yes, you can follow the same recipe and use Mutton instead of Chicken, but keep in mind that Mutton takes much more time than Chicken to cook.
 So the time of cooking will differ in both the recipes.

 If you are a big fan of smoky flavor, you can give that effect to this recipe too.
-Just add red hot charcoal in a steel bowl and place in the middle of the chicken gravy in the pan.
+Just add red hot charcoal in a steel bowl and place it in the middle of the chicken gravy in the pan.
 Pour some ghee on coal and cover the pan with a lid.

-Let it rest for about 5 minutes, open the lid and remove the coal bowl from the pan.
+Let it rest for about 5 minutes, open the lid, and remove the coal bowl from the pan.
 There you have your smoked Kadai Chicken ready.

 This full of flavor and absolutely spectacular curry goes well with any Indian Bread such as Naan, Tandoori Roti, Phulka, Tawa Paratha, Laccha Paratha, Missi Roti, Rumali Roti and any other bread that you like to eat it with.

 As it is a bit more on the drier side, it certainly does not go well with Rice or Pulavs.
 So if you want to serve it with Rice, maybe keep it a little semi gravy side.

 It stays good for 2 to 3 days when refrigerated, but if you want to increase the shelve life of this cooked chicken curry, you can freeze it for about 2 to 3 months in a freezer bag or in an airtight container.

 This curry just like any other curry taste s best the next day.
 So if you plan to cook it a day in advance for the best flavor.